onflow/flow/flips/20201310-storage-fees.md

     - The change to the `View` would require a lot of changes all the way down to `LedgerGetRegister` function (which already supports queries by key parts)
     - This approach is slower as all the registers need to be read

+#### Create Account Changes

+Account creation process currently goes through the following steps:

+1. Deduct account creation fee by calling the `FlowServiceAccount` smart contract.
+1. Set `exists` register which marks that the account exists.
+1. Set key related registers.
+1. Call `FlowServiceAccount` smart contract to initialize the FLOW token vault and receiver.

+This process will be changed to account for setting `storage_capacity` and `storage_used` fields:

+1. Set `storage_used` register to the size of itself
+1. Set `exists` register which marks that the account exists.
+1. Set key related registers.
+1. Calling the `FlowServiceAccount` smart contract to:
+    - Deduct account creation fees (including storage fees)
+    - Set `storage_capacity` to the minimum account storage
+    - Initialize the FLOW token vault and receiver.

+Joining the calls to `FlowServiceAccount` into one transaction will also improve the performance of account creation.

 #### Limit Storage Used After a Transaction